 Five tips for renters to take the stress out of renting

-The term ‘generation rent’ highlights the fact that 30 per cent of all Kiwis are now renting, many because they’re unable to afford to buy a home of their own.
-As the market grows, it therefore makes sense for tenants to better understand their rights and responsibilities.
+With many Kiwis renting, and as the market grows, it makes sense for tenants to better understand the who, what and why of insurance.
 So, AA Insurance has put together a few tips to help renters protect themselves, and their property, while renting.

-With contents insurance, you’re covered – up to $1million of liability cover if you’re an AA Insurance customer – even if you’ve taken out as little as $2,000 worth of cover to protect the necessities.
+With contents insurance, you’re covered – up to $2million of liability cover if you’re an AA Insurance customer – regardless of how much cover you have taken out to protect your belongings.
 If you’re not insured, then you’ll be required to pay for the damage out of your own pocket.

-Legal liability cover might also include cover for any court ordered reparation in the unfortunate situation where you cause accidental injury to another person.
-An example might be if you injure a pedestrian by riding your bike through a red light and a court orders you to pay reparation to top up the ACC payments for the losses that person suffers as a result of the injury.
-If you’re an AA Insurance customer, your contents policy will include up to $250,000 worth of legal liability cover for incidents like this.
+Legal liability might also include cover for any court ordered reparation in the unfortunate situation where you cause accidental injury to another person.
+An example might be if you injure a pedestrian by riding your bike through a red light and a court orders you to pay reparation due to the injury caused.
+If you’re an AA Insurance customer, your contents policy will include up to $250,000 worth of cover for incidents like this.

-Contents insurance also provides cover for your temporary accommodation should your rental home become uninhabitable, such as after a flood or a fire.
-At AA Insurance, this cover also applies to any family member living with you, and your domestic pets.
-Your insurance will also cover the cost to temporarily store your things during this time.
+Contents insurance can also help should your rental home become uninhabitable after an event such as after a flood or a fire.
+If you’re insured with AA Insurance, we will cover the increase above the rent that you were previously paying while you are in temporary accommodation, this cover is for a maximum of four weeks.
+If needed, your insurance will cover the cost to move and/or temporarily store your things during this time too.

 Let's get things sorted